jcorrea-wizeline/react-intermidiate-challenges/challenge-2/README.md

 1. Create a new branch with the name `challenge-3` from this repository.
 2. Complete all the Acceptance Criteria.

-**Note:** We suggest using React Router for navigation and React Context/Redux for Global State Management.
+**Note:** We suggest using React Router for navigation and React Context or Redux for Global State Management.

 ## Acceptance Criteria (AC)